 The stylus compliance and effective mass of the arm (with cartridge) together determine the mechanical resonance frequency of the arm/cartridge system, which may be important to consider.
 For more information on arm/cartridge matching, refer to the entries on Effective Mass and Resonance Frequency.

-A conical stylus (synonymous with spherical stylus) has a lateral cross-section in the form of a circle.
+A conical stylus (synonymous with spherical stylus) has a horizontal cross-section in the form of a circle.
 It is the most basic stylus profile and is generally found on cheaper cartridges.
 The signal from a conical stylus is more susceptible to distortion than more advanced stylus shapes (such as elliptical).
 The lifetime of a conical/spherical diamond stylus is usually assumed to be 300-400 hours of playback (although Audio Technica claim 500 hours on their website).

 Effective Mass (of tonearm)